DeclanWJ/AI-Final-Project/README.md

 Consider:
   + Storing Q-values.
 Dictionary type storage with (state,action) as key.
 Then state values are calculated from all possible q value
   + Create feature values for important state space info like: closest tree, closest enemy, distance to bank.
 Better help learning process
   + Negative rewards (punishments) , to better evaluate state, acition pairs.
 Time, enemies, other players.
+  + Make the agent chop the tree if it has never evaluated that state before. (needs to learn reward)